bcgov/ppr-deprecated/ppr-api/README.md

 will need to fill in missing values.

+## Running the PPR Database on localhost

+You can use Docker Compose to run a PostgreSQL database locally.
+It requires a `DB_PASSWORD` environment variable which can be in your `.env` file.
+However, this will require you `.env` file to be in the root project directory.

+To prepare your local database:
+1. In the root project folder: `docker-compose up -d`
+1. In your `venv` environment: `alembic upgrade head`

 ## Running PPR-API

 1. Start the uvicorn server with `(cd src && uvicorn main:app --reload)`